-A strong value proposition is critical for maintaining patient relationships and contract negotiations between you, the provider, and payors.
+A high-quality value proposition is critical for maintaining patient relationships and contract negotiations between you, the provider, and the payors.
 As an independent provider, you need to provide evidence that your care meets the standards expected by your specific field.

 Furthermore, you need to demonstrate effective utilization of your resources, a balanced approach to cost control, and, most importantly, positive patient outcomes.
 These are all factors that will impact the rates you negotiate with potential payors, therefore ultimately influencing your revenue.